uswds/uswds-site/_components/form-controls/08-character-count.md

     <ul class="usa-content-list">
       <li><strong>Backend limitations.</strong> If your users keep hitting the character limit imposed by the backend of your service then try to increase the limit rather than use a character count.</li>
       <li><strong>Already Implied.</strong> If the character length is apparent or implied by the data type. (i.e. phone number, zip code) </li>
-      <li><strong>Short response expected.</strong> If the response will likely by shorter than the limit using normal validation may suffice. (i.e. an address with a 250 chatacter limit) </li>
+      <li><strong>Exceeding the character limit is highly unlikely.</strong> If the vast majority of users (well over 99%) are very unlikely to run afoul of backend validation, such as an address field that has a database field limit of 250 characters.</li>
     </ul>
     <h4 class="usa-heading">Accessibility</h4>
     <ul class="usa-content-list">